stonega/advent_of_code_2022/README.md

+# Elliott's Advent of Code 2022 Solutions

-# Eric's Advent of Code 2022 Solutions
+Template stolen from Eric's Advent of Code 2022 Solutions and modified to suit my needs.

-## The Blog

-For the last two years, I've blogged my approaches to the Advent of Code puzzles on my [personal site](https://www.ericburden.work/blog/).
-Assuming I hold true to form, each blog post will include code and commentary on my thinking behind the approach, my thoughts about the puzzles, and vain attempts at wit.

 ## Project Structure